DandyLyons/SwiftDSA/Sources/SwiftDSA/Data Structures/Trie/README.md

 The code for this Trie data structure is originally taken from the [Swift Algorithm Club](https://github.com/kodecocodes/swift-algorithm-club/tree/master?tab=MIT-1-ov-file) repo, licensed under the MIT License (See LICENSE.txt).

-Some new contributions have been added since.
+Some new contributions have been added since:
+1. Trie has been converted to a struct
+2. Trie now conforms to Codable, Equatable
+3. Trie has value semantics and Copy on Write (🐮)

 Original Readme: https://github.com/kodecocodes/swift-algorithm-club/tree/master/Trie
 # Trie